This post may contain affiliate links. See my disclosure policy.

 - Lightly wet your hands and shape the mixture into four thick patties.

-- Add oil to a non-stick grill or pan and cook the burgers for 3-4 minutes per side.
+- Add oil to a grill pan or charcoal grill and cook the burgers for 3 minutes per side, or until the chicken reaches an internal temperature of 165F.

 - Remove the burgers from the pan and assemble as desired.